-The HTTP proxy for Cisco Spark can be set up manually or turned off.
+The HTTP proxy for Cisco Spark can be set up manually, it can be auto-configured (PACUrl), fully automated (WPAD), or it can be turned off.

-Value space: Manual/Off
+Value space: Manual/Off/PACUrl/WPAD

-Manual: Add the address of the proxy server in the NetworkServices HTTP Proxy URL setting.
-Optionally, you can add the login name HTTP proxy login name and password in the NetworkServices HTTP Proxy LoginName/Password settings.
+Manual: Enter the address of the proxy server in the NetworkServices HTTP Proxy URL setting.
+Optionally, also add the HTTP proxy login name and password in the NetworkServices HTTP Proxy LoginName/Password settings.